 No Content Set

 Website.Models.ViewModels.Components.General.ButtonGroups.PdfButtonGroupComponentVm

-Why is a Licence required?
+Why is a licence required?

-Under Article 3 of the Postal Services (Jersey) Law 2004 provides that a licence issued by the JCRA is required to convey a letter from one place to another, so to provide postal services.
+Article 3 of the Postal Services (Jersey) Law 2004 (the Law) provides that a licence issued by us is required to convey a letter from one place to another.
+Licence fees are based on the forecast cost of regulating the sector for the relevant year.

+No Content Set